Star Trek fan? Then 5 April may be a special day for you. Today, in 2063, humans made contact with the Vulcans!

-Star Trek especially has found itself feeding science with ideas of what technology might be like in the future, from the 1960s original series through to the blockbuster films of today.
+Star Trek especially has found itself feeding science with ideas of what technology might be like in the future.
+From the 1960s original series through to the blockbuster films of today.
 We may be no nearer encountering dilithium crystals than we were 50 years ago but many of the ideas fostered by Star Trek have found their way into the world we live in.

-Here’s the Comms Express top five tech ideas inspired by Star Trek:
+Here are six tech ideas inspired by Star Trek:

-5 Hypospray: Dr Leonard “Bones” McCoy could often be found inoculating the crew against nasty space viruses with a hypospray, an injection using high air pressure rather than a needle.
+Dr Leonard “Bones” McCoy could often be found inoculating the crew against nasty space viruses with a hypospray, an injection using high air pressure rather than a needle.
 The pressure shoots a vaccine deep into the skin so a needle isn’t necessary.
 In reality, this technology has been around for many years and existed before Star Trek.
 These jet injectors are a cleaner, safer way of delivering vaccine than injection by needle… we just don’t see them very often!